ParksBra/CS161-FinalProj/README.md

 ### Credit where credit is due:
-I did base a small snippet of code from stack overflow.
+I did base a small snippet of code off of something from stack overflow.

 To find the modular multipative inverse, I had use my own fabricated code: